 Concentration of Credit Risk-We are subject to concentrations of credit risk with respect to amounts due from customers.
 We attempt to limit our credit risk by performing ongoing credit evaluations.
-We earned 18% 10% and 10% 11% of our revenue from two customers one customer in the Aviation Leasing segment during the three and six months ended March 31, 2023 June 30, 2023, respectively.
-No single customer accounted for greater than 10% of total revenue during the three and six months ended March 31, 2022 June 30, 2022.
+No single customer accounted for greater than 10% of total revenue during the three months ended March 31, 2024.
+We earned 18 % and 10 % of our revenue from two customers in the Aviation Leasing segment during the three months ended March 31, 2023.

-As of March 31, 2023 June 30, 2023, there was one customer were three customers in the Aviation Leasing segment that represented 15%, 14%, and 11% of total accounts receivable, net.
-As of December 31, 2022, there were two customers in the Aviation Leasing segment that represented 20% and 12% of total accounts receivable, net.
+As of March 31, 2024, there was one customer in the Aviation Leasing segment that represented 11 % of total accounts receivable, net.
+As of December 31, 2023, no single customer accounted for greater than 10% of total accounts receivable, net.

-We maintain cash balances, which generally exceed federally insured limits, and subject us to credit risk, in high credit quality financial institutions.
+We maintain cash and restricted cash balances, which generally exceed federally insured limits, and subject us to credit risk, in high credit quality financial institutions.
 We monitor the financial condition of these institutions and have not experienced any losses associated with these accounts.

-Allowance for Doubtful Accounts-We determine the allowance for doubtful accounts based on our assessment of the collectability of our receivables on a customer-by-customer basis.
-The allowance for doubtful accounts was \$66.1 million \$66.6 million and \$65.6 million as of March 31, 2023 June 30, 2023 and December 31, 2022, respectively.
-There was provision for credit losses of \$0.5 million \$0.6 million and \$47.9 million a bad debt reversal of \$0.7 million for the three months ended March 31, 2023 June 30, 2023 and 2022, respectively.
-There was a provision for credit losses of \$1.0 million and a provision for credit losses of \$47.2 million for the six months ended June 30, 2023 and 2022, respectively, which and is included in Operating expenses in the Consolidated Statements of Operations.
+Allowance for Doubtful Accounts and Credit Losses- We determine the allowance for doubtful accounts based on our assessment of the collectability of our receivables on a customer-by-customer basis.
+The allowance for doubtful accounts was \$ 72.2 million as of March 31, 2024 and December 31, 2023.
+We determine the credit loss reserve for note receivables, receivables related to finance leases and inventory sales.
+There was no provision for credit losses for the three months ended March 31, 2024 and \$ 0.5 million for the three months ended March 31, 2023, which is included in Operating expenses in the Consolidated Statements of Operations.